Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

 n = n.upper()
 ```

 `n = n.upper()` is not needed, it was just a sanity check for the input to the function. `v` and `e` can be declared on the same line.
-Instead of declaring a dictionary for `v` with brackets then strings and ints, we can use `dict()` to declare a dictionary like `dict(M:1000,D:500...)`.
+Instead of declaring a dictionary for `v` with brackets and then strings and ints, we can use `dict()` to declare a dictionary like `dict(M:1000,D:500...)`.
 This saves bytes from having to use quotes, and we can again remove spaces.
 This leaves us with:

 ```
 v,e=dict(M=1000,D=500,C=100,L=50,X=10,V=5,I=1),0
 ```

 We can also save an extra byte here by using exponential notation for declaring the dictionary value `M`.
-Instead of `M=1000` it can be wrote like `M=1e3`.
+Instead of `M=1000`, it can be written like `M=1e3`.
 Now the functions look like this:

 ```
 def r(n): # 230 Bytes